iza-institute-of-labor-economics/gettsim/docs/gettsim_objects/input_variables.md

 ## `anz_eig_kind_bis_24`

-Amount of own children below the age of 25 (incl. not in hh)
+Number of own children below the age of 25 (incl. not in hh)

 Type: int